mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 _Design_

-Biggest takeaway is while I startted with a very positive goal is seeing how people reaced to it positvely adn negatively.
-It made an impact on me because as a technologist that wants to optimize the work people do and how they live, it is very difficult to udnerstand how your work may impact people beyond your initial functional goals.
-It is so important to test and iterate even small components and this is a principle I have seen shared across various programs from Design Thinking to Product Studio.
+Biggest takeaway is while I started with a very positive goal, seeing how people reacted to it positvely and a few negatively was interesting.
+It made an impact on me because as a technologist that wants to optimize the work people do and how they live, it is difficult to understand how your work may impact people beyond your initial functional goals.
+It is so important to test and iterate even small components, get feedback and this is a principle I have seen shared across various programs from Design Thinking to Product Studio this semester.

 _Technical_

-I did not realize how much work it woudl take to program the front end.
+I did not realize how much work it would take to program the front end.
 The data model python aspects were actually relatively straightforward.
 I utilized a Magic Mirror plug in here.
-Will consider enhacignmy project direction so it is useful wnough to add as a plug in for others but dealing with more front end aspects technically was more involving.
-I tink in some ways the project seems ambitious but I do think thsi is because i have longterm interest in building it so when I scope it out I am considering building out more "add-ons" past just the Daily Facial Gym.
+Will consider enhacing my project direction so it is useful enough to add as a plug in for others but dealing with more front end aspects technically was more involving.
+I think in some ways the project seems ambitious but I do think this is because I have longterm interest in building it so when I scope it out I am considering building out more "add-ons" past just the Daily Facial Gym.

 _Overall_

 I really wanted to be able to make something that was functionally useful but I could see myself extending overtime with the concepts and tool I learnt over this class.
 I have really enjoyed the emphasis of design and thinking about the interactions.
-Its a shift from simply thinkign abotu how the technical componenets can work together to make a product that "works" to undrstanding how implict and explicit behaviour and interactions can change the dynamics of how a system shoudl be designed to optimize the human interactions in teh real world.
+Its a shift from simply thinking about how the technical components can work together to make a product that "works" to undrstanding how implict and explicit behaviour and interactions can change the dynamics of how a system should be designed to optimize the human interactions in the real world.